Weapons of Death: Release

 Weapons of Death was released in Italy on 22 February 1977 through the distributor Fida Cinematografica.
 It grossed a total of 1,049,324,370 Italian lira on its release.

 Reception

 Regarding the film, Massimo Pepoli wrote in Il Messaggero (translated from Italian): "The little film, despite the banality of the plot, will not fail to satisfy fans of the genre, as it is full of action, blood and shootouts".

+Censorship

+The film was denied a certificate in France in 1978, causing it to be banned from being screened in French theaters.